sec-bit/zkPoD-lib/README.md

   --dump_ecc_pub
 ```

 `pod_core` supports several mode combinations.
-We have `atomic-swap` and `complaint` trade mode for binary and table files.
+We have `atomic-swap`, `atomic-swap-vc` and `complaint` trade mode for binary and table files.
 Moreover, we could employ _oblivious transfer_, `OT` mode, for privacy-preserving download.
 Furthermore, we are allowed to do `vrf_query` of structured table data, which could be combined with `OT` mode for the private query.

 ```shell
 ./pod_core -m plain -a complaint_pod -p plain_data -o plain_output --demand_ranges 0-2